SimonaytesYan/SphereRender/README.md

 ## Chemistry simulator ##

-This is a educational C++ project visualization of a simple abstract chemistry reaction in gaseous phase  using SFML.
+This is a educational C++ project pixel-by-pixel rendering symple 3D scene using SFML.

 ## Configuration ##